新加坡华语资料库

 SAMPLE SENTENCE

-Suffering from depression due to his diagnosis with nasopharyngeal carcinoma, a former technician took “ecstasy” to relax, but he was arrested due to drug addiction.
-After undergoing a community-based programme last year, he was released early and restarted his career.
+Suffering from depression due to his diagnosis of nasopharyngeal carcinoma, a former technician started taking “ecstasy” to relax, but was soon arrested due to his drug addiction.
+After undergoing a community-based rehabilitation programme last year, he was released early and restarted his career.
 The primary school graduate is currently pursuing a diploma in maritime studies and hopes to become a surveyor.
 (Lianhe Zaobao, 6/2/2018)

 其他地区用语